sneha31415/vision_transformers_from_scratch/Linear_Algebra/Linear Algebra.md

 Fig. 61

-- Whenever an equation of a form as shown below is observed, we can ingfer that middle matrix denotes transformation of some kind and outer matrices, translation of some kind 9like from one co-ordinate system to another).
+- Whenever an equation of a form as shown below is observed, we can infer that middle matrix denotes transformation of some kind and outer matrices, translation of some kind (like from one co-ordinate system to another).

 ![Fig. 62](Linear%20Algebra%207b2ecec57ba24509bdd0f099c8067e7b/Screenshot_from_2024-07-01_22-45-53.png)